bvorland/azure-batch-demo/README.md

 - Active Azure subscription
 - Bash shell (Linux, macOS, or WSL on Windows)
 - Sufficient Azure quota for your target VM size in your region
-- Appropriate permissions to create Azure resources
+- Appropriate permissions to create resources (Contributor or Owner role)

+**Pro Tip**: Run `./batch-prep.sh --validate` first to verify all prerequisites are met before creating any resources.

 ## Installation